 2) Master the Art of Meetings

 We all have to attend meetings, both in our personal and professional lives.
-In work situations meetings can sometimes feel more a hinderance than something productive.
-Nobody is going to do your work for you, while you are in the meeting.
+In work situations, meetings can sometimes feel more a hindrance than something productive.
+Nobody is going to do your work for you while you are in the meeting.
 It is all going to be there waiting for you 🙂

 But the trick is to start viewing meetings in a different way.
 Be focused.
 Put some new Time Management Skills into action.
 Make sure that you always make some notes, before any meeting.
 Do not be reliant on the Agenda.
 It will help you in the meeting to mention the most important things related to your work.
 Your colleagues will see you as an organised, team-player.